From Signed Networks to Group Graphs: Discussion

 The examples so far have worked with unitary representations of groups where $\Dmat (g) \Dmat^\dagger (g) = \unitmat$ for any group element $g \in \Gcal$.
 Indeed, all representations of finite groups are unitary representations.
 However, in this work I do not use the unitary property and the results hold for non-unitary representations.

-The simplest example of a group graph using a non-unitary representation is the group $\{ \exp(\alpha ) \, | \, \alpha \in \Rbb\}$, a representation of the non-compact $U(1)$ group.
-The link labels $\Lambda(\ell) = \exp(\alpha_\ell)$ now represent an amplification or suppression of the values flowing along the network in a process described in \eqref{e:cggrwsimple}.
+The simplest example of a group graph using a non-unitary representation is the group of positive real numbers $\{ \exp(\alpha ) \, | \, \alpha \in \Rbb\}$ under multiplication, a representation of the non-compact $U(1)$ group.
+The link labels $\Dmat(\Lambda(\ell)) = \exp(\alpha_\ell)$ now represent an amplification or suppression of the values flowing along the network in a process described in \eqref{e:cggrwsimple}.
 However, my results still apply, that is for a balanced group graph I need to have the label of the path of any closed semiwalk equal to the identity, at is $\Lambda(C) =1$ for all closed semiwalks $C$.
-That is in this non-unitary case, balance means that any closed semiwalk must balance the amplification and damping factors as you go round a cycle.
+So in this non-unitary case, balance means that any closed semiwalk must balance the amplification and damping factors as you go round a cycle.
 For instance, the link labels on reciprocal links must be $\exp(\alpha)$ and $\exp(-\alpha)$ for some $\alpha \in \Rbb$.

+Alternatively, we can work with the exponents $\alpha_\ell\in \Rbb$ as the labels, the representation $\Dmat(\ell)$ of the group elements $\Lambda(\ell)$, on each link.
+Then the group `multiplication' is simply addition of real numbers.
+This is the representation we might use if we were looking at synchronisation of clocks at each node but all each node has is the information on the time difference $\alpha_\ell$ with neighbours in an undirected network.
+Balance is when each node can set a single time that is consistent with all the time differences with its neighbours.
+This was the original motivation for the ``group synchronisation'' approach to group graphs \citep{KEES03,GK06a,S11e}.